martin-lizner/trezor-ssh-agent/README.md

 ### Project status

-Alpha: Expect bugs and API changes.
-Not suitable for production, but early adopter developers should get on board.
+Late-alpha: Expect bugs and API changes.
+Not suitable for production, but developers should get on board.

 ### MultiBit Hardware